Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 > Note: the model_training will need to retrieve data from the feature store, which requires credential to access the feature store.
 Make sure the `client_secret` parameter is set in the notebook `feature_set_retrieval`.
 >

-To run the notebook, Open it and and click `Run all`.
+To run the notebook, Open it and click `Run all`.
 The model will be trained and registered as an `ML model` in the Fabric workspace.

 ![machine learning models](./images/model_type.png)